userver-framework/userver/scripts/docs/en/userver/tutorial/config_service.md

         fallback-to-no-proxy: false    # On error do not attempt to retrieve configs
                                        # by bypassing proxy from USERVER_HTTP_PROXY dynamic config

-    taxi-config-client-updater:        # A component that periodically uses `taxi-configs-client` to retrieve new values
+    dynamic-config-client-updater:        # A component that periodically uses `dynamic-config-client` to retrieve new values
         fallback-path: /var/cache/service-name/dynamic_cfg.json  # Fallback to the values from this file on error
         load-only-my-values: true      # Do not request all the configs, only the ask for the ones we are using right
         store-enabled: true            # Store the retrived values into the components::DynamicConfig